 Dyn is the Major DNS provider in the industry.
 These attacks were targeted on Dyn which hosts DNS for many popular sites.
 While the attacks did not influence the sites themselves, it blocked or restricted users attempting to access those domains.
 The DNS is an exceedingly conveyed framework that is all-inclusive and accessible through a system of root, legitimate and recursive name servers.

 ‘Kyle York’, Chief Strategy Officer at the Dyn, explained that ‘the attacks were highly sophisticated and involved a use of tens of millions of IP addresses.
-He also expressed that significant traffic for attacks may have also involved Mirai botnet.
+He also expressed that significant traffic for cyber attacks may have also involved Mirai botnet.

 What is Mirai botnet?